-The assets, liabilities, rights and obligations of the CCACs were transferred to the HCCSS pursuant to a Minister's transfer order under section 34.2 of the historical version of LHSIA.
+The assets, liabilities, rights and obligations of the Community Care Access Centres ("CCACs") were transferred to the HCCSS pursuant to a Minister's transfer order under section 34.2 of the historical version of LHSIA.
 As a consequence, the HCCSS took possession of the predecessor CCAC records and other information that are not in compliance with the Digital and Data Directive.

-As part of its work to seamlessly integrate the CCAC and HCCSS, the HCCSS has been working towards achieving compliance with the data requirements of the Digital and Data Directive.
-This work has been suspended until further administrative direction given the current system transformation.
-This work has included some involvement of the Ministry.
+HCCSS has suspended work on achieving compliance with the data requirements of the Digital and Data Directive.
+This work was suspended until further administrative direction given the current system transformation.
 In the meantime, the HCCSS ensures they respond to data requests from the public in a timely manner.